CyR1en/Voxx/Docs/Final.md

 ## Use cases

+Since Voxx is a simple, non-persistent, chat application, we don't really have an extensive list of use cases.
+However, the use cases changes a bit when using the cli and the desktop client.

+- **Changing server**
+  - For the desktop client:  this can be done by right clicking the connection status circle and typing the new address.
+  - For the cli client: this is changed by passing in a parameter `-a <address>`
+- **Registering a User**
+  - Before a client can send chat messages to the server, the client connection needs to register a user for that connection first.
+This is done by inputing a username in the desktop client and passing a username argument in the cli app

 - **Anonymous support groups**: Voxx can be used as a platform for anonymous support groups where people can connect with others who are going through similar struggles.
 The fact that messages are not logged or saved can create a sense of privacy and safety for users.

 - **Event-based chat**: Voxx can be used as a platform for event-based chat channels where people can connect and chat with others who are attending the same event.
 For example, people attending a conference, music festival, or sporting event can use Voxx to chat with each other.

 - **Study groups:** Voxx can be used as a platform for study groups where students can connect and chat with each other about their coursework.
 The fact that messages are not logged or saved can create a sense of privacy and security for students who may be concerned about their academic performance.

 - **Gaming communities**: Voxx can be used as a platform for gaming communities where players can connect and chat with each other about their favorite games.
 The fact that messages are not logged or saved can create a sense of privacy and security for players who may be concerned about their online reputation.

 - **Language exchange**: Voxx can be used as a platform for language exchange where people can connect with others who are looking to practice speaking a different language.
 The fact that messages are not logged or saved can create a sense of privacy and safety for users who may be hesitant to speak in a new language with strangers.

 These are just a few potential use cases for Voxx.
 With some creative thinking, you can likely come up with many more!